jrparente/jrparente/README.md

 ## Current Projects:

 [joanaramosparente.pt](https://github.com/jrparente/joanaramosparente-v4.0-React-) - I'm rebuilding my portfolio to modernize and simplify the code structure with React
+[Simple Dinner Generator](https://github.com/jrparente/app-simple-dinners) - I am working on an app that will help me generate simple dinner ideas for the week ahead, and get me a shopping list for the those dinners.

 ## Connect with Me: